 The supervision documentation is stored in a folder called docs.
 The project documentation is built using mkdocs.

-To run the documentation, install the project requirements with poetry install --with dev.
+To run the documentation, install the project requirements with uv pip install -r pyproject.toml --extra dev --extra docs.
 Then, run mkdocs serve to start the documentation server.